 Elsewhere our own HSBC Bank (UK) Pension Scheme has announced that GBP1.85 billion will be transferred into a new fund which excludes companies failing to meet minimum environmental standards, including those relating to climate change.

-Please see our Global Asset Management page for more information on our approach to responsible investing.
+Please visit our Global Asset Management website for more information on our approach to responsible investing.

 Meeting international standards